An Electromyographic Evaluation of Subdividing Active-Assistive Shoulder Elevation Exercises

 CLINICAL RELEVANCE: Muscle activation levels increase as support is removed, but subdivision of active-assistive range of motion to protect the supraspinatus and infraspinatus may not be necessary.

 Gaunt, Bryce W.; McCluskey, George M.; and Uhl, Timothy L., "An Electromyographic Evaluation of Subdividing Active-Assistive Shoulder Elevation Exercises" (2010).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 41.